 who have provided both photographic and digital images.

 KEEP 'EM COMING!
+THANK YOU

 know of the whereabouts of any of Joe's work, please e-mail us at